AlbertCintas/ansible-webserver/README.md

 These roles work for Linux distributions based on Debian or RedHat, through the use of OS-dependent variables located in each role's `vars` folder.

 ### Ansible Tower
 These roles and pipelines have been configured with Ansible Tower in mind.
-An Ansible AWX instance has been deployed using Ansible in a Kubernetes cluster in OVH Cloud.
+An Ansible AWX instance has been deployed in the Cloud.
 It is currently listening for webhook requests and repository or inventory updates, using these playbooks and configurations.
 All configurations are stored in the repository, except for credentials and secrets, which are stored in Tower vault.
-More info: https://github.com/ansible/awx-operator

 ### Inventory
 A dynamic inventory connected to AWS cloud has been configured in `inventories`.
 With current configuration, each time a job is run, a permission-less IAM user configured in Tower checks for the latest status of available ec2 instances and updates local inventory.
 The tags on the EC2 instances in AWS are automatically tied to Ansible groups locally, allowing for great flexibility.